 Important Word Explanations

-Growth Hormone (GH): Hormone responsible for growth and metabolism.
+• Growth Hormone (GH): Hormone that regulates growth and metabolism

 ~END~